What is Grad Night?

 Why isn't Grad Night the same day as graduation?

 Additionally, we've found from past years that the kids are absolutely exhausted on the night of graduation.
-It's a big day (and week) for them and having a night to rest before the party gives them the opportunity to reset.
+It's a big day (and week) for them and having a night to rest before the party gives them the opportunity to recharge so they can be ready for the celebration.

 Lastly, having it the following day allows graduates and their parents to celebrate with extended family after the ceremony.